21bitt/noticemesenpai/README.md

 ## Introduction

-As someone who used to dislike technology and creating digital footprint, I decided to meet in the middle and learn about cybersecurity.
+As someone who used to dislike technology and digital footprint, I decided to meet in the middle and learn about cybersecurity.
 I would love to be the first line of defense in SOC and face the malicious actors to gain cybersecurity knowledge.
 Finishing up dual associate degree for networking and cyber security.

 ## Objective
 -Interested in SOC, Cloud security and North Korea threat intelligence